 When you touched me, my dry branches turned out to be green

 Most likely ‘Dil hoom hoom kare’ would be the only Bhupen song I listened to before his death.
-A gentle composition it truly was and the song incredibly touched me – the haunting tone and the apparent ease of rendering stuck my thoughts, almost five years back on a pleasing winter evening at Shilparamam, Hyderabad – when I listened to it for the first time.
+It was truly a gentle composition and the song incredibly touched me – its haunting tone and the apparent ease of rendering stuck my thoughts, almost five years back on a pleasing winter evening at Shilparamam, Hyderabad – when I listened to it for the first time.

 It was a typical concert at an open air setting and the singer there sung it reasonably well, I remember.
 Back home I listened to Bhupen’s original.
 I was never good at Hindi and the chaste words of Gulzar were almost impregnable for the novice in me.
 Later, it took years for me to finally get, to some extend though, into those intoxicating lines.